khmarbaise/multienv-maven-plugin/README.md

 Filtering
 ---------

-Based on the given folder structure files like `*.properties` etc. will be filtered before they are packaged into the resulting artifacts.
+Based on the given folder structure files like `first.properties` etc. will be filtered before they are packaged into the resulting artifacts.
 This means you can use things like `${project.version}` in your files or other self defined properties.

-Document
+Document:

  * Using filename/folder filtering ?
  * Different files for different environments